Policy 1.1: Graduate Degree Requirements – UW Graduate School Skip to content

 1.1.2 The Master’s Degree

-In addition to the requirements listed under Policy 1.1.1 that apply to all graduate degree programs:
+In addition to the requirements listed under Policy 1.1.1 :

-• A master’s program generally should require a final culminating or integrated experience, with the exception of applied professional programs where a coursework-only program can be thoroughly justified in the program proposal (e.g., a coursework-only program is the standard in the field).
+• A master’s program must require a final culminating (such as a thesis or capstone course), or integrated experience across the curriculum except for applied professional programs when justified in the program proposal and where a coursework-only program is the standard in the field.

-A maximum of 6 quarter credits of graduate-level coursework taken at another recognized academic institution may be transferred and apply to UW master’s degree requirements, when acceptable to the graduate program and the Graduate School.
+• A maximum of 6 quarter credits of graduate-level (500-level or equivalent) coursework taken at another recognized academic institution may be transferred and apply to UW master’s degree requirements.

-No more than 12 credits derived from any combination of GNM credits and transfer credits may be applied towards the total degree requirements.
-Transfer credits may not be applied towards the thesis or culminating experience requirement.
+• No more than 12 credits derived from any combination of GNM credits, previous UW credits and transfer credits may be applied towards the total degree requirements.
+These credits may not be applied towards the thesis or culminating experience requirement.

 1.1.2.2 Thesis Programs

-The master’s thesis provides evidence of the graduate student’s ability to carry out independent investigation and to present the results in clear and systemic form.
+• The master’s thesis provides evidence of the graduate student’s ability to conduct independent investigation and to present the results in clear and systemic form.
+[Note: See Policy 4.2.1for any thesis that will include human or animal subjects.]

-The thesis must be written in the English language.
-If there are circumstances that warrant a dissertation in another language, the program may petition the Graduate School.
+• The thesis must be written in the English language.
+If there are circumstances that warrant a thesis in another language, the program may petition the Graduate School.

-A thesis program must include a minimum of 9 thesis credits (700).
+• A thesis program must include a minimum of 9 thesis credits (700, per Policy 4.2).

-Thesis credits (700) will not apply to requirements for a non-thesis master’s degree.
+• Thesis credits cannot be applied to requirements for a non-thesis master’s degree.

 1.1.2.3 Final Examination